frankjoshua/docker-ros-jupyter/README.md

 Runs a Jupyter Notebook with ROS in a Docker container.
 Probably need --network="host" because ROS uses ephemeral ports.

+This container will also start a ROS master and TFT Web Republisher.
+I'm currently looking for a way to make that optional.

 ## Example

 ```